 If you have synced your iPad with iTunes or Finder previously, you can connect your disabled iPad to iTunes/Finder to restore the device.
 Doing this will erase the iPad, but you can recover your data if you've made backup.
 Here's how to do it:

 The restore process will take a few minutes.
-After that, you can set up your device and choose to restore your iPad from a backup or set it up as a new device.
+After that, you can choose to restore your iPad from a backup or set it up as a new device.

-Now understand the software by learning step-by-step guide on how to unlock disabled iPad with FoneGeek iPhone Passcode Unlocker.
+Now following the step-by-step guide to unlock disabled iPad with FoneGeek iPhone Passcode Unlocker:

 Step 1.
 You need to have this program installed on your computer.
 Then run it and opt for "Unlock Screen Passcode" feature.

 Step 2.
 Get the disabled iPad connected with your computer and follow the on-screen instructions to put the device into Recovery/DFU mode.

 Step 3.
 When the iPad is recognized, all available iOS firmware package will be loaded on the interface.
 Choose the matching one and then click on "Download".

 Step 4.
 When the download completes, click on "Start Unlock" to begin the unlocking process.
 Your iPad will restart and the screen password will also be removed.